specpose/goopax-examples/README.txt

     ./build-all.sh

-will fetch and build all required libraries (SDL3, OpenCV, boost, Eigen, glatter), unless they are already installed on your system, and then continue to build the example programs.
+will fetch and build all missing libraries (SDL3, OpenCV, boost, Eigen, glatter), and then the example programs.
+Building the libraries may take a while.

 If you prefer not to build external libraries, you can start cmake by hand: